carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 If I didn’t know better, I’d say that Google began treating these jump link URLs separately from the canonical URL once the Helpful Content Classifier went into full swing.

-At a [Google Creator Summit in Washington, DC in September 2025](https://tomikoharvey.com/google-creator-summit-review/), one of the participants shared:
+At a closed door event a [Google Creator Summit in Washington, DC in September 2025](https://tomikoharvey.com/google-creator-summit-review/), one of the participants shared:

 #### **Your Table of Contents Might Be Hurting You**